 \textbf{Advection.} To define the graph discretized advection operator, we extend the non-learnable advection operator from \cite{chapman2015advection}, into a learnable, neural advection operator.
 Our advection operator transports node features based on learned directed edge weights (velocities) $\{(\bfV_{i\rightarrow j},\bfV_{j\rightarrow i})\}_{(i,j)\in\mathcal{E}}$, where each $\bfV_{i\rightarrow j},\bfV_{j\rightarrow i}\in\mathbb{R}^c$, such that $0\le \bfV_{i \rightarrow j} \le 1$.
 The notation ${i \rightarrow j}$ implies that the weight transfers features from the $i$-th to $j$-th node.
 We further demand that the outbound edge weights associated with every node, per channel, sum to 1, i.e., $ \sum_{j\in\mathcal{N}_i}\bfV_{i \rightarrow j} = 1$.
 This constraint suggests that a node can at most transfer the total of its features to other nodes.
 First, we define the discretized divergence from Equation \eqref{eq:discDRa}, that operates on the learned edge weights $\bfV$:

 where $\odot$ is the elementwise Hadamard product.
 Then, the graph advection operator in Algorithm \ref{alg1} is:

 Namely, the updated node features are obtained by adding the $\bfV_{j \rightarrow i}$ weighted inbound node features, while removing the $\bfV_{i \rightarrow j}$ weighted outbound node features, and $h$ is a positive step size.
 The scheme in Equation \eqref{eq:advectiond} is the forward Euler discretization.
-We now show that the proposed graph neural advection operator is \emph{mass conserving}, \emph{stable} and \emph{consistent} \footnote{See stability definition and proofs in Appendix \ref{app:advectionProperties}.}.
-By satisfying these properties, our advection operator is adherent to the continuous advection PDE \cite{leveque}.
+We now show that the proposed graph neural advection operator is \emph{mass conserving}, \emph{stable} and \emph{consistent} \footnote{See stability definition and proofs in Appendix \ref{app:advectionProperties}.}, meaning that our advection operator is adherent to the continuous advection PDE \cite{leveque}.

 \begin{lemma} Define the mass of the graph node features $\bfU^{(l)} \in \mathbb{R}^{n \times c}$ as the scalar $\rho^{(l)} = \sum \bfU^{(l)}$.
 Then the advection operator in Equation \eqref{eq:advectiond} is mass conserving, i.e., $\rho^{(l+1/3)} = \rho^{(l)}$. \end{lemma}